uranija/MyTVApp/README.md

 -    App shows information about currently most popular TV shows
 - 	 App shows information what TV shows are currently on the air
 - 	 App shows a detail page of specific TV show and suggests some similar TV shows to watch.

+  ## Libraries

+  - App uses Room persistence library to save data in local database.
+A user will be able to save their favorite shows in local database.
+  - App uses Picasso to handle the loading and caching of images.
+  - Retrofit to fetch the information from the internet using TMDb Api.
+  - App is using materialfavoritebutton Library to tap heart button to add to favorite TV shows.
+  - App has a widget
+  - App has integrated Google Mobile Ads SDK and uses banner add format.
+  - It  also use google analytics.